allister-grange/AwardIt/README.md

     </kbd>
 </p>

+## Tech

+The site is built using React with Typescript.
+This front end is hosted on an AWS S3 bucket, behind a CloudFront distribution.

+The backend is a Python Lambda function in AWS that queries [Reddit's API](https://www.reddit.com/dev/api/), behind an API Gateway instance

 ## Motivation

 This application was built due to numerous requests of users on the r/theydidthemath subreddit wanting to see how much the awards on various posts cost.